ShashishShoda/ShashishShoda/README.md

-- 👋 Hi, I’m @ShashishShoda.
+- 👋 Hi, I’m @ShashishShoda name 007.
 - 👀 I’m interested in creating insights and value from data.
 - 🌱 I’m currently learning Analytics.
 - 💞️ I’m looking to collaborate on projects related to Analytics, Data-Science.